 And our governments in the West seem to be obsessed with security.
 Look funny at a policeman and you’ll be taken in for questioning.
 At the drop of a hat, you could find yourself in court, defending yourself against some hyper-sensitive self-righteous customer, neighbor or parent and waste days and thousands of dollars.
 You only have to be over-stressed due to a not-uncommon combination of lack of sleep and financial worries and you could be slapped with a Baker Act involuntary psychiatric exam and permanently labelled with a diagnosis from the dubious and unscientific DSM (Diagnostic & Statistical Manual).
 You may be a Christian, but how many fellow Christians do you know who are genuinely caring, kind and forgiving?
 And as for medical care, how quickly can you get to see a specialist (assuming you have all the right insurance in place, which not many people do)?

 Thailand is one of the safest places in the world.
 Where else in the world can you wander about alone at night, especially if you’re a woman or behaving ostentatiously?
-And unless the USA has some kind of economic and diplomatic spat with Thailand, Americans will always be welcome and well treated here.
+And unless the USA has some kind of economic and diplomatic spat with Thailand, Americans will always be welcome and well-treated here.
 The worst that might happen is that visa privileges could be curtailed.
-If there are to be any civil wars or ‘revolutions’ (very unlikely, primarily because Thais are not a fighting, politically active people), the foreigners won’t really be affected – we’ll be ignored.
+If there are to be any civil wars or ‘revolutions’ then we foreigners won’t really be affected – we’ll be largely ignored.

-Thais don’t bare a grudge against foreigners as do many Mexicans or South Americans or Arabs or Africans.
+Thais don’t bare a grudge against foreigners as Americans or Brits do against Mexicans or South Americans or Arabs or “Asians” or Africans.
 They simply tolerate us, even if they don’t necessarily like us.
 We’re an important source of revenue, after all… and for many, a convenient ticket out of poverty or drudgery.